 - If you selected a preexisting Log Analytics workspace that supports other monitoring solutions and data collection from other sources, you can remove solution components from the workspace without interrupting or affecting your workspace.

-After removing the solution components from your workspace, you might continue to see performance and map data for your Azure VMs.
-Data will eventually stop appearing in the Performance and Map views.
-The Enable option will be available from the selected Azure VM so you can re-enable monitoring in the future.
+After you remove the solution components from your workspace, you might continue to see performance and map data for your Azure VMs.
+Data eventually stops appearing in the Performance and Map views.
+The Enable option is available from the selected Azure VM so that you can reenable monitoring in the future.

 Remove VM insights completely

-If you still need the Log Analytics workspace, follow these steps to completely remove VM insights.
-You'll remove the
+If you still need the Log Analytics workspace, you can remove the

 VMInsights solution from the workspace.